compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 ## Main menu actions

 The main menu contains all the actions related to your project.
-You can add document from this menu, blank documents, share your work, visualize your favorites, ect.
+You can add document from this menu, blank documents, share your work, visualize your selection, ect.

 ### Adding notes, blanksheet or templates